-New Zealand eTA applications will be open starting from August 1st, 2019, although until October 1st, 2019, Swiss citizens can visit New Zealand for 90 consecutive days without having to obtain an NZ tourist visa for the country.
+Swiss nationals with an approved NZeTA can visit New Zealand multiple times for up to 90 consecutive days per stay, without having to obtain a regular NZ tourist visa for the country.

 - Passport with at least 3 months of remaining validity after the date of intended exit from New Zealand